Where Should I Go After an Auto Accident? Understanding Your Care Options

 • High cost: ER visits are typically the most expensive option, especially for non-emergency issues.

 • Lack of coordinated care: ERs are intended to address acute health issues.
-If seen at an ER, your immediate concerns would be addressed but follow-ups, referrals to specialists and therapy would need to be requested through your primary doctor, if you have one.
+If seen at an ER, your immediate concerns would be addressed but follow-ups, referrals to providers and therapy would need to be requested through your primary doctor, if you have one.

 • Long wait times: If your condition isn’t life-threatening, you might wait hours to be seen.